jumpinjackie/forge-e33-mod/design/BLACK.md

 Creature - Nevron
 Double the blight — {T}: Up to two target creatures your opponent controls have base toughness 1 until end of turn.
 Heals allies — {1}{B}, {T}: Gain 1 life for each creature you control.
 When this creature dies, target opponent creates a Lumina token.
+(It's an artifact with "{T}, Sacrifice this artifact: Scry 1.")

 3/3
 ```